Sally Davis, PhD ~ SDavis@salud.unm.edu

 Jennifer Johnston, MSL ~ JAJohnston@salud.unm.edu

-Martin Mera, MBA ~ mamera@salud.unm.edu
+Martin Olate, BA ~ molate@salud.unm.edu

-Amy Pierce, BS ~ amypierce@salud.unm.edu
+Amy Pierce, MPH ~ amypierce@salud.unm.edu

 Camille Velarde, MA ~ CRVelarde@salud.unm.edu

-Camille Velarde is an Associate Scientist II and works on various projects with the UNM PRC.
-She is a New Mexico native and growing up in Cuba, NM gives her an appreciation for the work done with rural communities at the PRC.
+Camille Velarde is an Associate Scientist II and works on various projects with the UNM PPS.
+She is a New Mexico native and growing up in Cuba, NM gives her an appreciation for the work done with rural communities at the PPS.
 She earned her master's degree from the University of New Mexico in health communication where her thesis looked at the various ways that mental health has been examined in the field of health communication.
 She is a fourth year PhD student in the Communication and Journalism department with an area of focus in health communication.
 Her research interest is community engaged approaches to digital health messaging.

 Robyn Viera, MA ~ RViera@salud.unm.edu